garyhooks/blue_teaming/splunk.md

+If you have a filesize limit, you can split the files up using this command:
+> split -b 500m TheBigFile.csv chosen_prefix-
+This will then output all the files with the chosen_prefix and an incremental hex value afterwards

 dedup = Removes the events that contain an identical combination of values for the fields that you specify table = formats the specified fields into a table format